 Failure to Start?
 (Soft reset) – If a kobo won’t start (typified by the small LED next to the on switch coming on briefly, but no further life) then a soft-reset by inserting a pin through the small pin hole may clear the issue (this is the Kobo-equivalent of the help desk advice ‘turn it off then on again’).

 Failure to start after a soft reset? – Its possible to ‘brick’ a kobo, typically when connected to a computer (especially if you haven’t using the new/recent connection method from the main menu which is SYSTEM – EXPORT USB STORAGE; the old method of using NICKEL was sensitive to requiring a clean EJECT at the PC end; Apple devices were particularly bad in this respect).
 This is where your backup of the SD Card (see earlier) will help you recover.
-If you don’t have a backup, then contact Get High Stay High using the CONTACT US tab and your SD Card can be recovered at zero cost for any Kobo model.
+If you don’t have a backup, then contact Get High Stay High using the email on the CHOOSE/BUY tab and your SD Card can be recovered at zero cost for any Kobo model.